artlogic/nabs/README.md

 * Support for parallel tasks (parallelshell).
 * Reusable actions?
 * Consider allowing nabs to run a task after compilation: `nabs migrate:create --name 'test-migrate'` which would just execute: `npm run migrate:create -- --name 'test-migrate'`.
+* Consider an option to automatically place a nabs task in scripts that just recompiles the scripts: `"nabs": "nabs"`.

 ## References/inspiration